 Engineering work experience

-While it's possible to enter the industry without any technical know-how, having some relevant engineering work experience can set you apart from the competition when applying for the most sought-after graduate jobs
+While it's possible to enter the industry with just basic technical knowledge, having some relevant engineering work experience can set you apart from the competition when applying for the most sought-after jobs

 What are engineering internships?

-Large organisations will typically offer paid engineering internships and industrial work placements to second and third-year university students and these are usually advertised on job sites as well as the employer's own website.
+Large organisations typically offer paid internships and industrial work placements to second and third-year university engineering students.

-Internships are traditionally held during the summer break and last from a week up to three months, while industrial placements involve a year out from university and typically start during the autumn.
+Internships are traditionally held during the summer break and last a week to three months.
+On the other hand, industrial placements involve a year out from university and typically start in the autumn.

 - Airbus - provides 12-month industry placements in areas such as engineering, materials and processes and manufacturing engineering for defence and space or commercial aircraft.